-3 Reasons Customer Programs Should Support Complex Rate Design
+3 Reasons Demand Flexibility Programs Should Support Complex Utility Rate Design

-In 2019, NorthWestern Energy (NYSE: NWE) lobbied the State of Montana’s Public Service Commission to approve a proposed new three-part ratethat was ultimately rejected on the basis that there were not at the time enough solar prosumers in the area to justify this proposal.
+In 2019, NorthWestern Energy (NYSE: NWE) lobbied the State of Montana’s Public Service Commission to approve a proposed new three-part rate that was ultimately rejected on the basis that there were not at the time enough solar prosumers in the area to justify this proposal.
 Their new utility rate design would have consisted of an increased monthly service charge, an energy charge, and a demand charge of $8.63/kW that would only apply to new solar Net Metering (NEM) customers.
 This plan would have meant that new NEM customers would be forced to pay additional demand charges that would further increase their solar payback period, as opposed to the granular bill structures that customers already received.
 The rejected structure for both NEM and non-NEM customers is demonstrated below.

 The residential demand charge that NorthWestern Energy proposed was a “non-coincident” peak demand charge.
 This type of demand charge implies that the residential customer will pay the demand charge whenever it happens – it doesn’t have to coincide with when the grid is experiencing stress.

 To adjust their energy use to decrease these demand charges, residential customers would need to constantly monitor their home energy use, an untenable request for most homeowners.
 Fortunately, real-time demand flexibility is critical in enhancing grid resiliency and defraying high peak energy costs.
 Fortunately, through the use of a distributed energy resource management system (DERMS), utility operators can manage and control these otherwise disparate technologies.
 With forecasting technologies, utilities can plan for the potential of high demand, deploying demand flexibility programs from demand response to time-of-use (ToU) rates.

 2: Investments Guided By Customer Needs